nchandolaj/AdvancesInDeepLearning/advanced_training/docs/quantization.md

 ## 2. Why Do We Do It?
-If you're wondering why we'd purposely make our data "less accurate," it comes down to three major wins:
+We make our data "less accurate," but it comes down to three major wins:

 * **Memory Efficiency:** Moving from 32-bit to 8-bit cuts your model size by **4x**.
 This is the difference between an app being 500MB or 125MB.
 * **Lower Latency:** Integers are much "cheaper" for a CPU or GPU to process than floating-point numbers.
 This means faster predictions (inference).